 - Museum trips: Arqueológico, Republicano y Museo de el Oro en la Casa de la Cultura, Museo de la Ciudad, Convento de San Francisco, Iglesia La Compañía, La Basílica, Capilla del Hombre y Museo Guayasamín, Museo de la Revolución Quiteña.

 - Visit to “El Panecillo y a la Cima de la Libertad”

 - Visit to the Middle of the World

 - Farewell dinner

 Students are responsible for making their own travel arrangements.
-Students will be met at the Quito airport and picked up, provided they supply necessary travel information one month prior to arrival to the on-site coordinator, Rocío Bastidas de Keil.
+Students will be met at the Quito airport and picked up, provided they supply necessary travel information one month prior to arrival to the BC resident director, Rocío Bastidas de Keil.